adamliudong/adamliudong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received the BEng (Hons) in electronic engineering with first class from The Hong Kong Polytechnic University, Hong Kong, in 2014, BEng in microelectronics from Sun Yat-sen University, Guangzhou, China, in 2014, and the PhD degree in electrical engineering from Hong Kong Polytechnic University, Hong Kong, in 2019.
-I was a postdoc with the Institute of Textile and Clothing at Hong Kong Polytechnic University, and is now a postdoc with <a href="http://www.ee.cityu.edu.hk/~cccn/"> Centre for Complexity and Complex Networks (CCCN)</a> and the <a href="https://www.ee.cityu.edu.hk/"> Department of Electrical Engineering</a> at City University of Hong Kong.
-I am currently the full member  of  the  IEEE  Power  and  Energy  Circuits  and  Systems Technical Committee, and member of IEEE Power and Energy Society.
-My research interests include cascading faliure modeling and analysis, cyber-physical systems, and machine learning for robustness assessment in smart grids.
+I was a postdoc with the Institute of Textile and Clothing at Hong Kong Polytechnic University, and am now a postdoc with <a href="http://www.ee.cityu.edu.hk/~cccn/"> Centre for Complexity and Complex Networks (CCCN)</a> and the <a href="https://www.ee.cityu.edu.hk/"> Department of Electrical Engineering</a> at City University of Hong Kong.
+I am currently a full member of the IEEE Power and Energy Circuits and Systems Technical Committee, and a member of IEEE Power and Energy Society.
+My research interests include cascading failure modeling and analysis, cyber-physical systems, and machine learning for robustness assessment in smart grids.

 # 🔥 News
 to be announced